Drama, Drawing, Movement, Music, Modeling, Painting, Speech

 A Brief Background on the Seven Lively Arts

 Do you want help planning main lesson blocks that incorporate the arts into your lessons?
-Check out my guidebook, Planning for Waldorf-Inspired Learning: Keeping It Simple.
+Check out my guidebook, Waldorf Homeschooling – Simplified: Your Toolkit for Grades 1 – 8.
 Or consider a Mentor Session with me.